kausainshah/pytorch-yolo-v3/README.md

 As of now, the code only contains the detection module, but you should expect the training module soon. :)

 ## Requirements
-`For exact list of environments refer packages.txt`
+`For exact list of packages refer packages.txt`
 1. Python 3.5
 2. Numpy
 3. OpenCV